 - to corral those tiny little Lego pieces that should have been sucked up by the vacuum…

 Because of their simple design, they are easily customized to fit any item.
-After figuring out that these are so very easy to make, I will definitely be finding more uses for them.

 - fabric (two pieces of any size of your liking)**